afarago/esphome_component_computhermqrf/components/computhermqrf/README.md

 Steps:
 1. Come up with any arbitrary code -hopefully not used by the neighbours- taking into consideration which zone you wish to pair and control.
 In our example we will use zone 4 and our code will be 0x1111D)
+  1. Not using HomeAssistant
-2. Add a new switch to the configuration with ```pairing_mode: true``` and upload.
+    1. Add a new pairing button to the configuration and upload.
         ```yaml
         switch:
           - platform: computhermqrf
-        name: "${systemName} Zone 4 extra pairing"
+            name: "Zone 4 extra pairing"
             code: 0x1111D
             pairing_mode: true

+        button:
+          - platform: computhermqrf
+            mode: "pair"
+            name: "Start pairing"
         ```
-4. On the Q7RF/Q8RF receiver long press the desired zone button, so it will start blinking
+    2. On the Q8RF receiver long press the desired zone button, so it will start blinking
-5. Using the web UI simply turn on the switch - this will start the pairing and the RF receiver will learn the zone code and immediately stop blinking.
+    3. Using the web UI simply push the pairing button.
+        This will start the pairing and the RF receiver will learn the zone code and immediately stop blinking.
-6. Remove ```pairing_mode: true``` from the config and recompile and upload.
+    4. (Optional) You can remove pairing button from the config and recompile and upload.
+  1. Using HomeAssistant
+    1. On the Q8RF receiver long press the desired zone button, so it will start blinking
+    2. Go to Home Assistant's _Developer tools → Services_ and select the service ESPHome: <NODE_NAME>_computhermqrf_pair
+        This will start the pairing and the RF receiver will learn the zone code and immediately stop blinking.

 Refer to the [Q8RF manual](https://computherm.info/sites/default/files/Q8RF-Manual-EN.pdf) for the pairing process, "9.2 Putting the receiver unit into operation".